mlibrary/about-publishing/src/content/features/fund-to-mission-open-access-monograph-model.md

     subheading: The Model and the Mission
     content:
       - type: cta
-        text: >
-          The University of Michigan Press aims to convert at least 75% of its monographs (for research and teaching) to open access by the end of 2023, without any author ever having to pay.
-The Press is working to build a sustainable model by achieving stable funding for this monograph program from three sources: $250,000 in annual funding from the library community, $400,000 in additional recurring funds from the University, and $300,000 in other funder payments.
-Libraries are invited to continue to participate in the University of Michigan Press Ebook Collection by way of our current fair pricing.
-However, rather than only funding a paywalled collection, an increasing
+        text: "The Press aims to convert at least 75% of its monographs to open access by the end of 2023, without any author ever having to pay.
+The Press is working to build a sustainable model by achieving stable funding for this monograph program from three sources: $250,000 in annual funding from the library community, $400,000 in additional recurring funds from U-M, and $300,000 in other funder payments."

-          percentage of titles become open access.
         heading: The Funding Model
         button_text: Learn More
         button_link: https://drive.google.com/file/d/1dhPyQo74zGV9jukqlootY8JF8uj-7Q2p/view